datopian/flowershow/site/content/docs/publish-tutorial.md

 └── index.md
 ```

+## (Optional) customize your website

-You can now customize your website by creating custom layouts, components and more.
-See [[guides|our guides]] to learn more.
+You can now customize your website by wrapping you content in custom layouts, using custom components in you Markdown files, and more.
+See [[guides|our guides]] to learn how to do it.

 ## Build your website

-Now you can build your website with the following command:
+If your content is ready, you can now build your website with the following command:

 ```bash
 npx @flowershow/cli build